kkinnear/zprint/doc/options/colors.md

 This highlights the unevaluated code.
 You can change any of these colors as well.

+There is a style, `:dark-color-map` which sets both the `:color-map` and the `:uneval {:color-map ...}` to colors which are visible when using a dark background.
+These may not be your favorite color choices, but at least things should be visible, allowing you to fine-tune the colors to better meet your preferences.

 If you wish to change the colors permanently, you can place these options maps
 [anywhere an options map is accepted](../altering.md#2-get-the-options-map-recognized-by-zprint-when-formatting).